fkr4eng/stafo/data/formalized_statements0.md

 - 'partition' is a subclass of 'set'.
 - 'partition' has the verbal description "A partition of X is a set of pairwise-disjoint and nonempty subsets of X whose union is equal to X".
 - // the following association statements are a supplement for not having a semantical definition yet
-- 'partition' is associated with 'is disjont to'.
+- 'partition' is associated with 'is disjoint to'.
 - 'partition' is associated with 'nonempty'.
 - 'partition' is associated with 'subset'.
 - 'partition' is associated with 'union'.